The Hon Robert Hill AC (Chairman) succeeded former chairman Mark Johnson AO in December 2018.

 Malcolm was a member of the Eminent Persons Panel of the OSCE considering the West's relations with Russia.
 He is also a Board Member of the Nuclear Threat Initiative based in Washington and has been active in GlobalZero and other organisations concerned with nuclear security.
 Malcolm was appointed by the British Government as the Co-Chairman of the Belvedere Polish-British Forum in 2017.
 He is a Visiting Professor at the Department of War Studies at King’s College, London, which is a constituent part of London University.

 Frank Robert is Dragoman’s Industry Advisor for Aerospace and Telcom Infrastructure.

 As one of the leading voices on aerospace and telecoms industries in Australia, Frank brings his considerable experience and perspectives to Dragoman and our clients.
 Frank has contributed to several NASA Science missions from Mariner 10 to Cassini, and has worked alongside some of aerospace’s lead thinkers, such as Thomas Gold, Carl Sagan and James Elliot, conducting planetary science research.
 Frank has contributed to the development of two national space agencies and continues to advise governments and corporations in both Traditional and rapidly growing New Space arenas.

 With over 30 years global experience across 35 countries, Frank has supported national incumbent telecom operators and their top suppliers, conducting corporate, product and technology strategy.
-Frank’s contribution to the aerospace and telecom industries has ranged from providing assistance in launching new operators, to leading corporate portfolio level strategy for major incumbents and network infrastructure suppliers, R&D optimisation, technology strategy and due diligence where technology is pivotal.
+His contribution to the aerospace and telecom industries has ranged from providing assistance in launching new operators, to leading corporate portfolio-level strategy for major incumbents and network infrastructure suppliers, R&D optimisation, technology strategy and due diligence where technology is pivotal.